dowosage/dowosage/README.md

-    🌱 I’m formerly a Web Developer that moved into Marketing -> Data Analytics -> Customer Experience 🔭 I’m currently working on Machine Learning & Tableau projects 👯 I’m open to collaborating with other data enthusiasts, start-uppers, geeks 🤔 I’m keen to keep my Full-Stack Web Developement skills sharp, but seem to use them less and less 💬 Ask me about anything webdev, data science / machine learning, tech stack, working in silicon valley 📫 Email: dosage@wgu.edu
+    🌱 I’m formerly a Web Developer that moved into Marketing -> Data Analytics -> Customer Experience 🔭 I’m currently working on Machine Learning & Tableau projects 👯 I’m open to collaborating with other data enthusiasts, start-uppers, geeks 🤔 I’m keen to keep my Full-Stack Web Development skills sharp, but seem to use them less and less 💬 Ask me about anything webdev, data science / machine learning, tech stack, working in silicon valley 📫 Email: dosage@wgu.edu